 No NFL teams call Canada home, but pro football is still a big deal here.
 Loyalties are split (and some diehards still say the CFL is better), but there’s a committed NFL fan base across the country.
-In particular, you’ll find a high number of Buffalo Bills, Minnesota Vikings, and Seattle Seahawks fans.
+In particular, you’ll find a high number of Buffalo Bills, Detroit Lions, Seattle Seahawks and Minnesota Vikings fans.

-Interest in betting on the NFL is also big.
+Interest in betting on the NFL is also big, and Week 5 of the 2023 NFL season is approaching.
 Canadians have bet on the NFL via parlay bets for years but single-game betting has opened the doors to NFL betting odds Canada has never seen.
 Here’s how to take advantage of it.
 If you’re ready to jump in right now, head over to the live NFL odds page.

 Where to bet NFL online in Canada

 To bet at any online sportsbook, you need an account.
 The good news is that you can take care of the entire process on your computer or phone.
 It’s quick and will take just a couple of minutes of your time.
 Here’s a step-by-step guide.